kafonek/aoc_2024/README.md

 For AOC 2023, I explored creating WASM and pyo3 bindings for Rust and benchmarking the performance compared to pure Python solutions.
 That took a lot of time.
 This year, I'm focusing on the developer experience of solving only in Rust.
 While I initially did create pyo3 and wasm bindings, the compile times for pyo3 in particular were a pain point so I've recreated this repo without them.

-## Developer workflow

-1. Write sample and input data in `data/`
-2. Create a `src/dayNN.rs` file
+## New day scaffolding

+1. Create empty `data/dayNN.txt` and `data/dayNN_sample.txt` files
+2. Add `src/dayNN.rs` and put in functions for part1 and part2 that take a file name and return 0
+  - Add tests that assert reading the sample data for part 1 and part 2 both return 0
+3. Add the new day to `src/lib.rs`
-3. Edit `src/main.rs` to run the part you're working on
+4. Update `src/main.rs` to run the new day part 1
-4. Once a solution is working, add unit tests in `src/dayNN.rs`
+5. Adding the new day to `benches/timings.rs`

+After that I'll copy relevant data into the `data/` files and begin iterating on a solution.

 ## Style Guide